rsucco/doubleskunk/README.md

 game with no flags and select your difficulty and number of players from the game's menus.

 #### Release Notes:
+##### 0.2.0 (07MAY2022):
+After a while of letting this sit (and pretty much giving up on adding network multiplayer), I decided to have a go at adding three-player functionality, which went better than expected.
+There's probably a few bugs here and there still, but three-player games are playable now.
+The AI required surprisingly little adjustment to function in a 3-player game.

 ##### 0.1.1 (23SEP2020):
 I added Windows running instructions and some minor bug fixes and performance improvements.
 Going forward, the network multiplayer is going to be the main focus, and when that branch is stable and merged I'll call it 0.2.
 Until then, I'll